 1. Create a Firewall Rule

-Ask your development team to whitelist our Verified Data crawler in your firewall.
+Ask your development team to whitelist the Verified Data crawler in their firewall.

-2. Set the Correct User-Agent in Your Project
+2. Set the Correct User-Agent within your project

 - If you’re creating a new audit project:

-When setting up a new project, choose “Verified Data” as the user-agent. - If the project already exists:
+When setting up a new project, choose “Advanced” as the browser type in Step 2. - If the project already exists:

 1. Creating the Firewall Rule